BHQST/Encryption_Tools/ABO_Encryption/README.md

 ---

-## To Do
+## Work List
-- May add a gui and some other minor functions.
+- [ ] May add a gui and some other minor functions.
-- Fix the Multiple Write outputs to write to file correctly
+- [ ] Fix the Multiple Write outputs to write to file correctly

 ---